 First-Year Experience courses are designed to aid in the first-year students transition to college academics, college life, and OSU-Cascades community.

 ALS 199 U-Engage: Cascades, Academic and Personal Success (2 credits)

 BI 198 Biology and Zoology First-Year Seminar (1 credit)

 This seminar is appropriate for first-year biology majors.
-Presentations are made by teachers and researchers discussing various aspects of biology and is an introduction to the biology major at OSU.
-Join our Biology Faculty Program Lead and connect with your major early.
+Faculty and researchers present various aspects of biology and introduce you to the biology major at OSU.
+Join our biology faculty and connect with your major early.